Learning Disability Today

 “I’ve always been myself, even when I was ill.
 Only now I seem myself.
 And that’s the important thing”, the play’s protagonist professes, a statement of self-awareness that will resonate with contemporary audiences.
 The play is set in the past, yet its candid portrayal of mental illness is of the utmost relevance.

-We would like to think that our society has moved away from the barbaric treatment of such vulnerable people.
+We want to think that our society has moved away from the barbaric treatment of such vulnerable people.
 Yet, restraints on adults with learning disabilities rose from 15,000 in 2016 to more than 22,000 in 2017, and 40 learning disabled or autistic people have died in Assessment and Treatment Units (ATUs) in the last 2.5 years.

 “The arts can play an important role in improving the quality of life for those with mental health issues”, says Lord Victor Adebowale.
 “It helps reinforce the message that mental health is everyone’s business – that all of us can contribute towards improving people’s wellbeing”.